kyma-project/kyma/components/event-service/README.md

 - **eventsTargetURL** - A URL to which you proxy the incoming Events.
 The default URL is `http://localhost:9000`.
 - **requestTimeout** - A time-out for requests sent through the Event-Service.
 It is provided in seconds.
 The default time-out is `1`.
 - **requestLogging** - A flag for logging incoming requests.
 The default value is `false`.

-The parameters for the Event API correspond to the fields in the [Remote Environment](../../docs/application-connector/docs/044-cr-environment.md):

 - **sourceId** - The identifier of the Events' source.

 ### Unit tests